Carshalton - a small oasis in suburbia

 Our Church is on the edge of a conservation area and adjoins the large open space of Carshalton Park.
 The Park is the focus for the Carshalton Carnival in June, the Environmental Fair in August and the Round Table Fireworks in November.

-Carshalton Methodist Church recently celebrated 100 years on its Ruskin Road site and is particularly active in the local community.
+Carshalton Methodist Church has been on its present Ruskin Road site for more than a hundred years and is particularly active in the local community.

 The conservation area around Carshalton's ancient ponds, historic houses and local heritage and ecology centres has been likened to a small oasis in the middle of London's suburbia.

 Nearby Sutton town centre offers comprehensive shopping and facilities for leisure, including cinema, bowling, central library, restaurants and night clubs.
-Carshalton village shops provide the everyday essentials and Carshalton Methodist Church provides local facilities for people like dance classes, Pre School, Mother and toddler group, community cinema and drama productions.
+Carshalton village shops provide the everyday essentials and Carshalton Methodist Church provides local facilities for people like dance classes, pre school, mother and toddler group, community cinema and theatre in the round productions.
 Carshalton is well served by St Helier and Sutton Hospitals and the Surrey branch of the Royal Marsden Hospital is on our borders.
 The whole area is noted for its excellent schools.